 Doug has extensive career experience in geology and mining.
-He has been an active volunteer in Membership Services as well as assisting in displays and facility upkeep.
+He has been Membership Coordinator as well as assisting in displays and facility upkeep.

 Terry Panhorst, Member at Large

-Terry is a retired professor of geology at the University of Mississippi and has become active at IMMG in taking Gift Shop shifts, helping Eliza with the geology of the hillside hikes, and helping Steve with field trip planning and leading.
+Terry is a retired professor of geology from the University of Mississippi and has become active at IMMG in taking Gift Shop shifts, helping Eliza with the geology of the hillside hikes, giving lectures and helping Steve with field trip planning and leading.